Twitch streamer's giveaway sparks mayhem in Union Square

-UNION SQUARE, Manhattan (WABC) -- Thousands of people have overrun Union Square Park and surrounding lanes of traffic Friday as a popular Twitch streamer held a video game giveaway.
+UNION SQUARE, Manhattan (WABC) -- Thousands of people overran Union Square Park and surrounded lanes of traffic Friday as a popular Twitch streamer held a video game giveaway.

+Just before 5 p.m. police said they believed they were gaining the upper hand on the crowd as many people began to disperse.

+NYPD sources tell Eyewitness News they do not want to arrest people and they do not want to escalate the situation further.

 This is breaking news.
 This story will be updated as more information becomes available.